adtrace/AdTrace-Home/README.md

 - SDK version that you are using.
 > Android SDK: v2.0.3 or Flutter SDK: v0.1.3
+for Flutter run `flutter doctor` and mention `environment: sdk` too
 ---

 - Configuration of your tools